-The cleaning solution and style must be appropriate for each instrument and piece of equipment.
+The cleaning agent and style must be appropriate for each instrument and piece of equipment.
 The manufacturer's instructions will guide the type of cleaning agent required.
-This is usually neutral pH or mildly alkaline as such solutions generally provide the best material compatibility profile and good soil removal; mildly acidic solutions may damage instruments.
+Different cleaning agents may be used for manual cleaning, as opposed to cleaning in a washer-disinfector or ultrasonic cleaner.
+Standard AS 5369:2023 provides further guidance for all cleaning agents used for reprocessing of reusable medical devices.
+A cleaning agent should only be used if it is listed on the ARTG and intended for use on medical devices.
+Cleaning agents should be neutral pH or mildly alkaline as such solutions generally provide the best material compatibility profile and good soil removal; mildly acidic solutions may damage instruments.
 Where multiple chemicals are used, they should be compatible with each other.
+Where possible, the cleaning agent should be biodegradable.

 Enzymes, usually proteases (enzymes active on proteins), are sometimes added to neutral pH solutions to assist in removing organic material such as blood and pus.
-Cleaning solutions can also contain lipases (enzymes active on fats) and amylases (enzymes active on starches).
-Enzymatic cleaners are not disinfectants, and proteinaceous enzymes can be inactivated by germicides.
+Cleaning agents can also contain lipases (enzymes active on fats) and amylases (enzymes active on starches).
+Enzymatic cleaners are not disinfectants, and enzymes present in cleaning agents may be inactivated when used in conjunction with some germicidal compounds.